premAI-io/benchmarks/bench_ctransformers/README.md

 1. Since, ctransformers only supports quantized model.
 So it does not have benchmarking for float32/16.
 2. You can not specify GPU device, rather you have to specify the number of [GPU Layers](https://github.com/marella/ctransformers?tab=readme-ov-file#gpu).
 3. The device support for CTransformer is model specific.
-For example, Llama 2 supports CUDA/Metal/CPU, but models like Falcon or MPT only runs on CUDA.
+For example, Llama 2 7B chat, Mistral v0.1 instruct supports CUDA/Metal/CPU, but models like Falcon or MPT only runs on CUDA.
 You can check out the model support [here](https://github.com/marella/ctransformers?tab=readme-ov-file#supported-models).